John Rolls, 1st Baron Llangattock

-John Allan Rolls, 1st Baron Llangattock, DL (19 February 1837 – 24 September 1912) was a Victorian landowner, Conservative Party politician, socialite, local benefactor and agriculturalist.
+John Allan Rolls, 1st Baron Llangattock, DL (19 February 1837 – 24 September 1912) was a British landowner, Conservative Party politician, socialite, local benefactor and agriculturalist.
 He lived at The Hendre, a Victorian country house north of Monmouth.

 Biography

 He was the only son of John Etherington Welch Rolls and his wife Elizabeth Mary Long.
 Elizabeth was a daughter of Walter Long of Preshaw and granddaughter of William Carnegie, 7th Earl of Northesk.